 The Hanselman Effect

-Today is the first day of Microsoft Build 2020, an event tailored for developers that features the most recent technologies and tools created, supported, or encouraged by Microsoft.
+Today is the first day of Microsoft Build 2020, an event tailored for developers which features the most recent technologies and tools created, supported, or encouraged by Microsoft.

 Because of the ongoing COVID-19 social distancing in place, this year’s edition of the conference is to be 100% streamed online.

-I was lucky enough to be retweeted by Microsoft’s Scott Hanselman.
-As a core speaker at most Microsoft events for software developers, he is arguably one of their most famous public figures and certainly one their best advocate in explaining where the company stands with their evolving suite of web technologies.
+I was lucky enough for my tweet to be noticed and retweeted by Microsoft’s Scott Hanselman.
+As a core speaker at most Microsoft events for software developers, he is arguably one of their most famous public figures and certainly one their best technology advocate.

-What I appreciate most in Scott is the apparent lack of employer bias that one may be allowed to expect in a blogger in his position.
+What I appreciate most in Scott is the apparent lack of employer bias that one may be forgiven to expect in a blogger in his position.

 The The Hanselman Effect experience

-Here’s what happens when he retweets you and you experience what I am calling The Hanselman Effect:
+Here’s what happens when a guy like him retweets you and you get to experience what I am calling The Hanselman Effect: